Vector-wise Joint Diagonalization of Almost Commuting Matrices: Error analysis

 We now have all the ingredients to finish the proof.
 Since $v_*$ is the accumulation point, there exists $k_0$ such that $v_{k_0} \in V_0$.
 Then by \emph{Step 2} and \emph{Step 3}, a simple induction argument yields $v_k \in V_0$ and $\alpha_k = 1$ for $k \ge k_0$.
 In view of estimates \eqref{est:rate_1} and \eqref{est:rate_2}, we readily have the global convergence of $v_k$ and its convergence rate. \end{proof}

-\begin{remark} Empirically, the projected quasi-Newton method in Algorithm \ref{alg:for ineq} works well for \eqref{eq:problem with inequality constraint} with inequality constraints.
-However, to the author's best knowledge, there are few results on the convergence of projection-type Riemannian optimization algorithms.
-We choose to leave the analysis of Algorithm \ref{alg:for ineq} for future investigation.
-The interested readers may find recent results on Riemannian optimization with constraints in \cite{bergmann2019intrinsic,liu2020simple,yang2014optimality} and the references therein. \end{remark}
+\begin{remark} \mb{Empirically, the projected approximate Newton method in Algorithm \ref{alg:for ineq} exhibits a similar convergence rate when applied to \eqref{eq:problem with inequality constraint} with inequality constraints as it does for \eqref{eq:sub-problem}; see Section \ref{subsec:compare H} for the numerical results.} Nevertheless, to the best of the author's knowledge, there exists very little research on the convergence of projection-type Riemannian optimization algorithms, and we choose to postpone the convergence analysis of Algorithm \ref{alg:for ineq} for \eqref{eq:problem with inequality constraint} to future investigations.
+We also refer interested readers to \cite{bergmann2019intrinsic,liu2020simple,yang2014optimality} for recent advancements in Riemannian optimization with constraints. \end{remark}